 Is it important for students to disclose mental health conditions?

-A student’s mental health is their private health information.
-They hold the power regarding whether or not to disclose and to who.
-Students should know their rights and become well-educated on their school’s policies regarding accommodations, including if it’s required for a student to disclose a mental health diagnosis in order to receive academic accommodations.
+A student’s mental health is private health information.
+They hold the power regarding whether or not to disclose it and to whom.
+Students should know their rights and become well-educated on their school’s policies regarding accommodations, including whether disclosing a mental health diagnosis is required in order to receive academic accommodations.
 Also, only disclose a mental health diagnosis to “need-to-know” parties.

 Should students with mental health issues use campus resources?